Welcome to Port Everglades Where Security Is Everyone’s Business

 Before you begin your first-class cruise vacation from Port Everglades, cruise guests are asked to follow these rules and regulations while on Port property:

-- Cruise guests and visitors over the age of 18 must provide a government-issued photo ID (such as a current driver's license or passport) at any of the Port's Security Checkpoints, along with your cruise documents.
+- Cruise guests and visitors age 18 and older must provide a government-issued photo ID (such as a current driver's license or passport) at any of the Port's Security Checkpoints, along with your cruise documents.

-- For security purposes, cruise guests may be subject to periodic vehicle screening upon arrival at any of the Port's Security Checkpoints.
+- For security purposes, cruise guests may be subject to periodic vehicle screening upon arrival at any Security Checkpoints.

 - Cruise Guests have access to the cruise area and/or Convention Center only.
 Unauthorized roaming through the Port is prohibited.